akacarlll/Jobsika/README.md

-# Jobsika
+# 🚀 Jobsika

-Jobsika is a tool designed to extract, process, and organize job postings from multiple websites like LinkedIn, Welcome to the Jungle, and HelloWork in a Google Sheets.
+Jobsika is a lightweight tool that helps you track your job applications effortlessly.
+It extracts job details from multiple websites (LinkedIn, Welcome to the Jungle, HelloWork, etc.) and organizes them into Google Sheets.

-Whats Jobsika can do for you :
+Jobsika also generates insightful dashboards so you can analyze your job hunt progress — all in one place.

+## ✨ Features:

+#### 🔍 Automatic Job Data Extraction

+Paste the URL or description of any job posting.
+Jobsika will extract details like:

+- 🏷️ Job Title
+- 🏢 Company
+- 📍 Location
+- 💰 Salary
+- 🛠️ Required Skills

+All results are saved into your Google Sheets account under a sheet named JobsikaTracker.

+#### 📊 Automatic Report & Dashboard Creation

+Jobsika gives you a clear view of your job search with an interactive dashboard:

+- 📌 Total number of jobs applied
+- ✅ Responses vs ❌ Rejections vs 🤐 No replies
+- 🗺️ A map showing where you’ve applied

+#### 🖼️ Demo & Screenshots

+Example of the JobsikaTracker Google Sheet:
+(Soon)

-#### Automatization of the Job Description characteristics extraction
+Example of the Dashboard page:
+(Soon)